csipapicsa/EduCompress/README.md

 - EduCompress utilizes `ffmpeg` for video processing.
 Learn more about it [here](https://www.ffmpeg.org/).

+### Compatibility

+EduCompress is designed to work with Windows 64-bit systems.
+Compatibility with other operating systems or versions is not currently available but may be considered for future updates.

+#### Supported Operating Systems:
+- Windows 64-bit

+#### Not Currently Supported:
+- Windows 32-bit
+- macOS
+- Linux

 ## Additional Information

-- For inquiries or support, reach out to me at: `gergo gyori gmail`
+If you are interested in seeing EduCompress on one of the unsupported platforms, or if you're experiencing issues on a supported system, please let us know.
+Your feedback is valuable and can help prioritize development efforts.
+You can reach out for inquiries, support, or to express your interest in a specific version by emailing: `gergo gyori gmail`.

+For developers or enthusiastic users who would like to contribute to expanding the compatibility of EduCompress, we welcome pull requests and community contributions on our GitHub repository.

-If you appreciate EduCompress and would like to support the project, consider [buying me a coffee](https://www.buymeacoffee.com/savpank)
+Your support and contributions make a significant difference in the growth and improvement of EduCompress.
+If you find this tool helpful and would like to support its development, consider [buying me a coffee](https://www.buymeacoffee.com/savpank).
+Every coffee fuels more hours of open-source development!